 • Slow Cooker Ribs – rub the rack of ribs with this dry rub, 1 tablespoon per pound of meat.
 Place the ribs, bone-side down, in a slow cooker or Crock Pot.
 Brush with 1/2 cup bbq sauce (for 1 rack of ribs, approximately 2 pounds) and cook on low for 6-8 hours, or on high for 3-4 hours.
 Before serving, turn the oven on to broil on high.
 After removing the ribs from the slow cooker, transfer them to a foil-lined baking sheet and brush with an additional 1/2 cup bbq sauce.
 Place under the broiler in the oven and cook for 2-3 minutes, or until the bbq sauce starts to bubble.

-If you love the sweet and smoky taste, you could also use this homemade dry rub on other cuts of pork like pork chops, pork loin, pork shoulder or pork tenderloin.
+If you love the sweet and smoky taste, you could also use this homemade dry rub on other cuts of pork like pork chops, pork loin, pork shoulder, or pork tenderloin.

 This rub is also delicious on beef ribs.
 Try this recipe for Smoked Beef Ribs, using this dry rub, for meaty, flavorful ribs, also known as “brisket on a stick”!